 Door seals leak after a few years.
 Check by inserting a strong strip of this paper (e.g. a banknote) between the door and the seal (at various places around the door) and see if it is gripped.
 If not then cool air will escape.
 These seals normally need replacing every three to five years.
 You can buy replacements from stores such as Clarke Rubber.

 Fridges with external cooling fins benefit substantially by adding extra heat insulation.
 Some fridges however, such as the Intel and Autofridge, dissipate heat from their side walls.
 These ideally need a cool air feed at the base of their sides and must have an air gap (optimally of 50 mm) on either side and their top.

 Making caravan fridges work as claimed – summary

 Particularly for boats, camper trailers, caravans and motor homes, you need the right fridge, competently cabled and installed.

-Making caravan fridges work as claimed (or even better) – and energy draw actually reduced by is totally possible by making the above changes.
+Making caravan fridges work as claimed (or even better) is totally possible by making the above changes.

 Except for the very cheapest fridges, dismiss claims of inherent deficiencies.
 Providing a fridge is appropriate for its proposed use, cooling problems are almost always due to installation failings.
 For domestic fridges, and fridges in cabins, virtually all of the above is relevant.
 It is however not likely that cabling will be an issue with a 110 or 230 volt fridge.